kaiw1atcmu/kaiw1atcmu.github.io/pages/mydoc/could_two_bent_ellipses_coincide_perfectly_in_circumferences.md

 ---

-Recently [a fairly interesting mathematical problem](https://www.zhihu.com/question/333858081) concerning differential geometry is raised by maths geeks in *Zhihu (知乎)*, a.k.a. the Chinese *Quora*.
-The problem goes plainly enough to be accessible to the general public (i.e., people outside of the mathematical community): can two ellipses perfectly coincide in circumference when bent along the major axis?
+Recently [a fairly interesting mathematical problem](https://www.zhihu.com/question/333858081) concerning differential geometry is raised by maths geeks in <font face="Lora">Zhihu (知乎)</font>, a.k.a. the Chinese <font face="Lora">Quora
+</font>.
+The problem goes plainly enough to be accessible to the general public (i.e. people outside of the mathematical
+community): can two ellipses perfectly coincide in circumference when bent along the major axis?

 <center>
     <img src="{{ "images/20191126-1.jpg" }}" alt="image1 simulation"/>